moondance-labs/tanssi-docs/builders/toolkit/integrations/wallet-integrations/rainbowkit.md

     - Currency Symbol: `{{ networks.dancebox.token_symbol }}`
     - Block Explorer URL: `{{ networks.dancebox.block_explorer_url }}`

-For detailed instructions on connecting MetaMask to the Tanssi demo EVM appchain, refer to the guide [Connect MetaMask to your Tanssi EVM Appchain](https://docs.tanssi.network/builders/toolkit/ethereum-api/wallets/metamask/#connect-metamask-to-evm-appchain){target=\_blank}.
+For detailed instructions on connecting MetaMask to the Tanssi demo EVM network, refer to the guide [Connect MetaMask to your Tanssi EVM Network](https://docs.tanssi.network/builders/toolkit/ethereum-api/wallets/metamask/#connect-metamask-to-evm-network){target=\_blank}.

 After connecting, `the projectId` can be safely added to the application: